SamZorSec/NodeMCU-and-JavaScript/README.md

 ![Espruino Web IDE](images/espruino_web_ide.png)

 It's possible to program the board Over-The-Air by defining a hostname and configuring a connection to it.
-Use the [Wi-Fi](03_wifi.js) example and add its hostname `espruino.local:23` in the configuration (Espruino Web IDE > Settings > Communication > Connect over TCP Address).
+Use the [Wi-Fi](03_wifi.js) example and add its hostname `espruino.local:23` in the configuration (Espruino Web IDE > Settings > Communications > Connect over TCP Address).

 Sources
 - [Run Espruino on the NodeMCU devkit](https://blog.pedesen.de/2016/06/21/run-espruino-on-the-nodemcu-devkit/)